-One of the largest and most entertaining such events in the country to take place in July, Gay Pride San Diego draws some 50,000 spectators and participants to a massive festival, and more than 165,000 spectators for huge parade.
+One of the largest and most entertaining such events in the country to take place in July, San Diego LGBT Pride draws some 50,000 spectators and participants to a massive festival, and more than 165,000 spectators for huge parade.
 It takes place a bit earlier this year, July 12 to 14, 2013, and pulls in folks from throughout Southern California.
 San Diego is also relatively cool in the summertime, making it a great destination if you're looking for a place to beat the July heat.

 In San Diego, Pride celebrations center around a handful of events, but the biggies are a Pride Parade on Saturday and a festival that takes place July 13 and July 14.
-More on SD Gay Pride 2013 will be posted here as details are released - here's a quick look back at last year's event, in the meantime:

 The weekend kicks off with a San Diego Gay Pride Rally on Friday, June 12, at 6 pm, in Hillcrest at the junction of Normal Street and University Avenue.
 Speaking at the rally are several prominent speakers, including out actor and GLBT personality George Takei, and there's also a presentation of the Spirit of Stonewall awards.

 Held on Saturday, June 13, at 11 am, the San Diego Gay Pride Parade has more than 200 floats and contingents and features a variety of awards in different categories (most creative entry from a local business, top musical marching contingent, most entertaining and crowd-pleasing float, and so on).
 The parade runs along University Avenue, from Normal Street and 6th Avenue, before turning south and to Balboa Drive at Upas Street.
 This years celebrity grand marshals include Brad and George Takei and La Toya Jackson.